 We may from time to time provide your personal information to third parties for the purposes of providing you with competition prizes or our goods and services.
-These third party providers include payment processors, providers of card validation services, credit referencing providers, third party sales processor (includes fulfilment services) and service providers who assist us with hosting our marketing campaigns.
+These third party providers include payment processors, providers of card validation services, credit referencing providers, third party sales processors (includes fulfilment services), providers of commenting functionality (including moderation services) on our websites and service providers who assist us with hosting our marketing campaigns.
 They do not decide what is done with your data and only process it on our behalf.
 These third parties may be located outside the European Economic Area; however we only use providers that provide adequate protection for your information at all times.

 When transferring any personal information outwith the EEA we only do so under one of the legally recognised transfer mechanisms for ensuring the data is safeguarded.
 These are: